Baby mama

 A baby mama (or baby momma, also baby mother) is a slang term for a mother who is not married to her child's father, although the term often carries other connotations as well.
-This term is associated with African Americans originally, coming from Jamaican Creole and finding its way into hip-hop music.
+This term is associated with African Americans, originally coming from Jamaican Creole and finding its way into hip-hop music.

 The equivalent term for a male is baby daddy (or baby father), but it is not used as frequently.

-History

-The stereotype originates from white supremacy and the oppressions of black people in the European colonial era, which deprived Black women of their maternal autonomy and dehumanized them during colonial times.
-During the colonial era, white men would rape their black female slaves and white slave owners would impregnate them for slavery.
-Black female slaves were also denied marriage.
-The concept of the "baby mama" developed from earlier controlling images of Black women, like the "Jezebel" and "Mammy," which were created to justify slavery and later racial inequalities.
-This term has a long and complex history tied to the legacy of slavery and ongoing forms of anti-Black racism and misogynoir, including misrepresentations in media, film, and popular culture.
-These racist stereotypes are used to monitor, criminalize, and pathologize Black mothers by professionals, service providers, and society at large.
-The discourse around the "baby mama" is a strong example of anti-Black racism and misogynoir that has influenced social work practices involving Black mothers and Black women more broadly, often grouping them together regardless of their parental, social, or marital status.
-The term and its usage are deeply connected to the colonial legacy and the remnants of the Atlantic slave trade economy, which fostered anti-Black racism and sexism (misogynoir).

 Origin

 The term originated in Jamaican Creole as "baby-mother" (pronounced /jam/), with the first printed usage appearing in the Kingston newspaper, The Daily Gleaner in 1966.
 Another Daily Gleaner use dates from November 21, 1989.
 Originally, the term was used by the fathers of illegitimate children to describe the mothers of their children.

 The term is now in general use to describe any single mother.
 Peter L. Patrick, a linguistics professor who studies Jamaican English, has said (of the terms baby mother and baby father), "[they] definitely imply there is not a marriage—not even a common-law marriage, but rather that the child is an 'outside' child".
 Since entering currency in U.S. tabloids, the terms have even begun to be applied to married and engaged celebrities.

 Linguist John McWhorter states "baby mama" is typical Black English, removing the "'s" possessive marker.